-One of the main attractions of Jardim do Rio is its privileged location, which allows a unique view of the Tagus River, the 25 of Abril Bridge and the city of Lisbon.
+One of the main attractions of River Garden is its privileged location, which allows a unique view of the Tagus River, the 25 of Abril Bridge and the city of Lisbon.
 It is a spacious and refreshing space that allows for pleasant walks and moments of relaxation in the garden area.
-This garden was designed to be an extension of the city of Almada to the Tagus River.
+In this way, the garden was designed to be an extension of the city of Almada to the Tagus River.

 The riverside area is characterized by a stone path that follows the course of the river and offers a spectacular view over Lisbon.
 In this space, it is possible to sit on the benches and enjoy the landscape or even fish in the river.
 There is a route that ends at a viewpoint next to the Panoramic Elevator square in Boca do Vento.

-Garden of the River extends along the escarpment, from Pipa Fountain, a fountain built by King João V in 1736, to the houses of Pier of Ginjal, standing out as a small gem on the riverfront of Almada.
+River Garden extends along the escarpment, from Pipa Fountain, a fountain built by King João V in 1736, to the houses of Pier of Ginjal, standing out as a small gem on the riverfront of Almada.
 Its leafy vegetation combines perfectly with the freshness of the waters, providing an atmosphere of communion that soothes the senses.

 The Naval Museum